If you’re learning French, you should make an effort to learn some of their proverbs.

 What are French proverbs?

-Just like the English proverbs “a rolling stone gathers no moss” or “waste not, want not”, French proverbs are often quoted, short sentences that denote a wise, inspiring meaning in a succinct and poetic expression.
+Just like the English proverbs “a rolling stone gathers no moss” or “waste not, want not”, French proverbs are often quoted, short sentences that denote a wise, inspiring meaning in a succinct, beautiful and poetic expression.

 They generally sum up different situations accurately.